JakubKocerha/milestonep1-my-arctic-life/readme.md

         * Two stray Div end tags in markdown reported on line 225 and 226.
 Both deleted.

     4. [join-me.html W3C validator](https://validator.w3.org/nu/?showsource=yes&showoutline=yes&showimagereport=yes&doc=https%3A%2F%2Fjakubkocerha.github.io%2Fmilestonep1-my-arctic-life%2Fjoin-me.html)
         * Error 1 - __duplicate input ID__ - caused by incorrect modifying of Bootstrap form input markup.
 The second input ID and related label attribute changed from exampleFormControlInput1 into exampleFormControlInput2 in .
-New ID was added to style.css for the rules styling the color of the text.
+A new ID was added to style.css for the rules styling the color of the text.
 The color of the placeholder text in the input fields was targeted with a new class .placeholder and styled in style.css.
         * Error 2 - __attribute value not allowed on element select at this point__ - caused inattentively and was deleted.
-The markup already contained attribute _name_ with _value_ **outdoor-experience** which will be used for addressing the posted value of a selected option.
+The markup already contained attribute _name_ with _value_ **outdoor-experience**, which will be used for addressing the posted value of a selected option.

 - CSS [W3C validator](https://jigsaw.w3.org/css-validator/)
     1. Validation of the site URI deployed on Github [My Arctic Life](https://jakubkocerha.github.io/milestonep1-my-arctic-life/)